thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Windows.md

 1. Go to `Settings Menu` > `System` > `Reset This PC`

-2. Once you have backed pictures, documents, etc. then choose to remove everything.
+2. Once you have backup pictures, documents, etc. then choose to `Reset This PC` and remove everything.

 ## Install